panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `const countRef = useRef(0)` creates a references `countRef` initialized with `0`.

-When the button is clicked, `handle` function is invoked and the reference value is incremented: `countRef.current++`.
-The reference value is logged to the console.
+When the button is clicked, `handle` callback is invoked and the reference value is incremented: `countRef.current++`.
+Then the reference value is logged to the console.

 Updating the reference value `countRef.current++` doesn't trigger component re-rendering.
 This is demonstrated by the fact that `'I rendered!'` is logged to the console just once, at initial rendering, and no re-rendering happens when the reference is updated.